 The ability of our customers to secure reasonably affordable boat insurance that is satisfactory to lenders that finance our customers' purchases is critical to our success.
 Historically, affordable boat insurance has been available.
-However, as a severe storm approaches land, insurance providers cease underwriting until the storm has passed.
+However, as a severe storm approaches land, insurance providers cease underwriting until the storm passes.
 This loss of insurance prevents or delays lenders from lending.
 As a result, sales of boats can be temporarily halted making our revenue difficult to predict and causing sales to be delayed or potentially cancelled.
 Any difficulty of customers to obtain affordable boat insurance could impede boat sales and adversely affect our business.

-Other recreational activities, poor industry perception, real or perceived health or safety risks, and environmental conditions can adversely affect the levels of boat purchases.
+Other recreational activities, poor industry perception, real or perceived human health or safety risks, changing consumer attitudes and environmental conditions can adversely affect the levels of boat purchases.

-Other recreational activities, poor industry perception, real or perceived health or safety risks, and environmental conditions can adversely affect the levels of boat purchases.
+Other recreational activities, poor industry perception, real or perceived human health or safety risks, changing consumer attitudes and environmental conditions can adversely affect the levels of boat purchases.
 Demand for our products can be adversely affected by competition from other activities that occupy consumers' time, including other forms of recreation as well as religious, cultural and community activities.
-In addition, real or perceived health or safety risks from engaging in outdoor activities generally or boating activities specifically could deter consumers from purchasing our products.
+In addition, real or perceived human health or safety risks from engaging in outdoor activities generally or boating activities specifically could deter consumers from purchasing our products.
 Local environmental conditions in the areas in which we operate stores could also adversely affect the levels of boat purchases, including adverse weather conditions or natural disasters.
-Further, as a seller of high-end consumer products, we must compete for discretionary spending with a wide variety of other recreational activities and consumer purchases.
+Changing trends and attitudes toward large discretionary purchases on the part of younger consumers in particular, who may prefer to share or borrow a boat rather than incur the expense of ownership, may impact our future sales.
+Further, as a seller of highend consumer products, we must compete for discretionary spending with a wide variety of other recreational activities and consumer purchases.
 In addition, perceived hassles of boat ownership and customer service and customer education throughout the retail boat industry, which has traditionally been perceived to be relatively poor, represent impediments to boat purchases.

-Unforeseen expenses, difficulties, and delays frequently encountered in connection with expansion through acquisitions could inhibit our growth and negatively impact our profitability.
+Unforeseen expenses, difficulties and delays frequently encountered in connection with expansion through acquisitions could inhibit our growth and negatively impact our profitability.